 Lt.
 Governor Zuckerman hosts a movie on the 4th Thursday of each month.
 Our goal is to create an opportunity for conversation around issues currently active in our state and country.
 A panel and audience discussion follows each movie.
 All are free and open to the public.
 If you have a movie to suggest please contact us.

+White Like Me, based on the work of acclaimed anti-racist educator and author Tim Wise, explores race and racism in the U.S. through the lens of whiteness and white privilege.
+The film depicts how privilege continues to shape individual attitudes, electoral politics, and government policy in ways too many white people never stop to think about.
 The movie will be shown in the Cafeteria of the State House in Montpelier.
 Handicapped access available.
 Doors and networking at 5:30, movie at 6.
 The movie is free and open to the public.
 Popcorn and cookies provided.

 If possible, please RSVP by email or on our Facebook event page.